13nadim/online-bookstore/README.md

 ## Notes

-•This project requires a local PHP/MySQL environment to run (e.g., **XAMPP**).
+This project requires a local PHP/MySQL environment to run (e.g., **XAMPP**).

-•The database credentials are currently **hardcoded** in the PHP files for simplicity, which is acceptable for this first-year module project.
+The database credentials are currently **hardcoded** in the PHP files for simplicity, which is acceptable for this first-year module project.

-•Future improvements could include using a **separate configuration file** or **environment variables** to store database credentials securely, following professional best practices.
+Future improvements could include using a **separate configuration file** or **environment variables** to store database credentials securely, following professional best practices.